epignatelli/helx/README.md

 # Helx

-Helx provides a single interface to a) interoperate between a variety of Reinforcement Learning (RL) environments and to b) code interacting agents.
+Helx provides a single **interface** to
+a. interoperate between a variety of Reinforcement Learning (RL) environments and
+b. interact with them through a unified agent interface.

 It is designed to be agnostic to both the environment library (e.g., `gym`, `dm_control`) and the agent library (e.g., `pytorch`, `jax`, `tensorflow`).

 Why using `helx`?
 It allows to easily switch between different RL libraries, and to easily test your agents on different environments.